sgedye/optica/README.md

 This has been tested on the following set up:

 ### Desktop:
-  Mac: Chrome • Firefox • Safari • Opera
+  Mac • Chrome, Firefox, Safari, Opera

 ### Mobile:
-  Samsung: Chrome • Opera
+  Samsung • Chrome, Opera